 Wherever you live, this page about poultry law worldwide should help.

-You know the phrase "A dog is for life, not just for Christmas"?
-Well, the same applies to poultry.
+But you know the phrase "A dog is for life, not just for Christmas"?
+The same applies to poultry.
 Caring for them is a lifelong commitment.

-And how about going out to that coop in all seasons?
+And it's nice to wander round to your coop on sunny days, but how about other weather?
 Rain, hail, snow - it has to be done.

 If you're still as sure in a month's time - do it.